FrozenNL/Retro2VitaBubble/readme.txt

-If you use method 2 (pack the ROM inside the VPK) then you have to unhide the app folder on your VITA, you can achieve this by starting Vitashell, connect the Vita to the PC using USB and press <select> on the VITA, now press WIN+R at the same time on your keyboard and type cmd, if the SD2Vita connected to E: for example, you type in the black window
+If you use method 2 (pack the ROM inside the VPK) then you have to unhide the app folder on your VITA, you can achieve this by starting Vitashell, connect the Vita to the PC using USB and press <select> on the VITA, now press WIN+R at the same time on your keyboard (run) and type cmd, if the SD2Vita connected to E: for example, you type in the black window

 attrib -S -H E:\app